jtaylor100/jtaylor100.github.io/values.markdown

 I think there are a few traits in people which I inherently value.
 Some more than others.
 These are all things that could be used to direct my everyday actions.
 They have a great deal of overlap, but I think this is inevitable.
-So in following Franklin's example, here are a list of my personal virtues.[^friends]
+So in following Franklin's example, here is a list virtues which I would like to cultivate.[^friends]

 Accepting
 : Wanting to receive others as they are, without prejudice.